LesGars/WatchWithMe/README.md

 sls deploy function -f function_name

 # Logs the activity of a lambda.
 Very useful for debugging
-sls logs -t -f function_name
+sls logs -t -f default # or the name of the serverless function you want to log

 # Remove all serverless services
 sls remove